Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Experiments

+We compare our MCD method with two representative behavior segmentation approaches: (1) \textbf{Keypoint-MoSeq}~\citep{weinreb2024keypoint}, an HMM-based method; and (2) \textbf{SemiSeg}~\citep{whiteway2021semi}, a clustering-based method.
+Note that we only select one HMM-based method, since Keypoint-MoSeq methodologically extends the autoregressive hidden Markov model (AR-HMM, as in MoSeq~\citep{wiltschko2015mapping}), and is the state-of-the-art approach, outperforming a series of work (B-SOiD~\citep{hsu2021b}, VAME~\citep{luxem2022identifying}, and MotionMapper~\citep{berman2014mapping}).
+We also include \textbf{OPAL}~\citep{ajay2020opal}, an autoencoder-based motif learning algorithm from robotics, as a baseline to show our advantages, and that robotics approaches are ill-suited for behavioral segmentation in neuroscience.

+\paragraph{Results.} To evaluate whether the inferred latents $u(t)$ are meaningful, we fit a two-layer neural network to decode the human-annotated labels.
+MCD achieves the highest test accuracy (Fig.~\ref{fig:exp3}A top), suggesting motifs recovered by MCD align better with actual animal behavior dynamics.
+More details are provided in Appendix~\ref{sec:appendix_human_label}.

-We evaluate performance using the area under the Receiver Operating Characteristic (ROC) curve (AUC), which quantifies the model's ability to distinguish positive from negative samples.
-AUC is chosen because it allows direct comparison between our unnormalized energy function and Keypoint-MoSeq's likelihood score.
+To evaluate the model's ability to discriminate real trajectories from mismatch trajectories, we calculate the area under the receiver operating characteristic curve (AUC), which allows direct comparison between our unnormalized energy function and other models' normalized likelihood.
 Given $(s,a),(s',a')\sim\tau^e$, we define positive samples as $(s, a)$ and negative samples as mismatch pairs $(s, a')$.
-We use the log-likelihood of the autoregressive model in Keypoint-MoSeq as its prediction score and the negative energy function $f(\psi(s,a))^\top u(t)$ as our prediction score, respectively.

-We repeat the experiment 10 times and report the results as a box plot in Fig.~\ref{fig:exp3}A. Our model achieves higher AUC scores on both training and test sets (paired t-test, $p_{train}=0.0037,p_{test}=0.0046$), demonstrating a stronger ability to distinguish positive from negative samples.
-This suggests that SKIL more accurately captures time-varying pose dynamics through smoothly evolving motor primitives, while Keypoint-MoSeq's reliances on discrete switching syllables produce a coarser representation of the underlying complexity.
+For the choice of the prediction score, we use (1) action log-likelihood for Keypoint-MoSeq; (2) negative energy function $\phi(s,a)^\top u(t)$ for MCD; (3) Gaussian log-likelihood ($\sigma=1$) for SemiSeg; and (4) action log-likelihood for OPAL.
+Our model achieves the highest AUC (paired t-test, $p<0.05$ for every baseline, Fig.~\ref{fig:exp3}A bottom), demonstrating the strongest ability to distinguish real trajectories and accurately capture continuous dynamics through compact motifs.